dougeby/IntuneDocs/intune/end-user-mam-apps-android.md

 Multi-identity applications allow users to add multiple accounts.
 Intune APP supports only one managed account.
 Intune APP does not limit the number of unmanaged accounts.

 When there is a managed account in an application:
-*	If a user attempts to add a second managed account, the user will be asked to select which managed account to use.
-The other account will be removed.
+*	If a user attempts to add a second managed account, the user is asked to select which managed account to use.
+The other account is removed.
-*	If the IT admins adds policy to a second existing account, the user will be asked to select which managed account to use.
-The other account will be removed.
+*	If the IT admin adds a policy to a second existing account, the user is asked to select which managed account to use.
+The other account is removed.

 Read the following example scenario to get a deeper understanding of how multiple user accounts are treated.